dmllr/ykkap-smart-lock-assistant/README.md

 1.  **Dedicated Android Device**: An Android phone or tablet (Android 8.0 Oreo / API 26 or newer) that can be left powered on and close to the door lock at all times.
 2.  **YKK AP App**: The official [スマートコントロールキー app](https://play.google.com/store/apps/details?id=com.alpha.lockapp) installed and paired with your door lock on the dedicated Android device.
-3.  **Home Assistant**: A running instance of Home Assistant.
+3.  **Home Assistant & MQTT Broker** (Optional): Required only if you want to integrate with Home Assistant.
-4.  **MQTT Broker**: A running MQTT broker accessible from the Android device.

 ## Installation and Configuration